giellalt/giellalt.github.io/infra/infraremake/TestScriptsInTheNewInfra.md

 * all path and file references are relative to the local dir, specified using `$srcdir`

-Here is an example of a very simpe test script (a shell script starting with `#!/bin/sh`):
+Here is an example of a very simpe test script (a shell script, starting with `#!/bin/sh`):

 ```
 #!/bin/sh